 A warehouse management system is used to plan, organise and optimise your warehouse operations.
 The aim of the system is to ensure that you can provide the right goods at the right time while optimising both efficiency and costs.

 Take a look at our practical guidebook for expert tips on how to implement processes that support your business goals and help achieve a world-class warehouse whilst cutting unnecessary costs.

 The functions of a warehouse management system include:

 Inbound planning is where warehouse success begins.
 Yard management is the practice of managing the vehicles and/ or trailers as they arrive at your facility and then directing them to either a yard location or appropriate dock door.
 This function works best when coupled with appointment scheduling as your facility has finite capacity and planning the arrival of deliveries against that capacity ensures that the workload is smoothed throughout the day.

 Receiving is pivotal to the success of your warehouse and, ultimately, your business.
-Whether you are receiving against ASNs, PO’s or blind and whether your inventory is labelled, pre-allocated or arrives unplanned, mistakes and errors during the receiving process negatively affect every downstream process that follows in your warehouse.
+Whether you are receiving against Advanced Shipping Notices (ASNs), PO’s or blind and whether your inventory is labelled, pre-allocated or arrives unplanned, mistakes and errors during the receiving process negatively affect every downstream process that follows in your warehouse.
 So the importance of ensuring your WMS helps to drive an effective receiving process is critical.